-Transmitter input is specified by the FCC [2].
-The carrier power output delivered to a standard output load shall be within (Item A) of the specified value at all times during the standard duty cycle except for the initial two seconds after applying power.
-When the standard supply voltage is varied plus and minus 10 percent, the power output shall not vary more than (Item B).
+Transmitter input power is specified by the FCC [2].
+The carrier power output delivered to a standard output load shall be within (Item A) of the specified value at all times during the standard duty cycle except for the initial two seconds after applying power when the equipment is operating in a standby mode.
+When the standard supply voltage is varied plus and minus 10 percent, the power output shall not vary more than

+(Item B).
 When the standard supply voltage is reduced by 20 percent, the power output shall not vary more than (Item C).